Bigby-wolf2333/Bigby-wolf2333/README.md

 ![LinkedIn Banner](New_Banner.png)

 Hello, I'm Junwei and I prefer to be referred to as 'Data Analytics Engineer', since I am able to work as Data Analyst and Data Engineer both.
-Here are the tools I used most frequently to finish an end to end data work:
+Here are the tools I used most frequently to hold an end to end data work:
 - Store data in PostgreSQL & Azure.
 - Mainipulate data by SQL and Python.
 - Process big data via PySpark.